 Mouradian’s work and words have been featured in numerous publications and media outlets, including The Washington Post, The New York Review of Books, The Economist, The Boston Globe, Newsweek, Psychology Today, Elle Magazine, Euronews, Clarín, Al Jazeera, Al-Monitor, The Times of Israel, Al-Ahram, BBC, FOX TV, France 24, and CNN Türk.

 In 2016, Mouradian served as the Henry S. Khanzadian Kazan Visiting Professor at California State University – Fresno, prior to which he was a visiting assistant professor at the Division of Global Affairs at Rutgers University.
 Mouradian has taught courses on imperialism, mass violence, urban space and conflict in the Middle East, the aftermaths of war and mass violence, and human rights at Worcester State University and Clark University in Massachusetts, and Stockton University in New Jersey.

-Mouradian holds a PhD in History from the Strassler Center for Holocaust and Genocide Studies at Clark University, a graduate certificate in Conflict Resolution from UMass Boston, and a B.S. in Biology from Haigazian University, where he has also completed graduate coursework in Clinical Psychology.
+Mouradian received his PhD in History from the Strassler Center for Holocaust and Genocide Studies at Clark University in 2016.
+He holds a graduate certificate in Conflict Resolution from UMass Boston, and a B.S. in Biology from Haigazian University, where he has also completed graduate coursework in Clinical Psychology.